virtual-vehicle/pointcloudset/doc/sphinx/source/index.rst

 Welcome to pointcloudset's documentation!
 =========================================

 A package to work with lidar datasets.
-A lidar dataset is a collections of pointclouds recorded over a time period.
+A lidar dataset is a collection of pointclouds recorded over a time period.

 Use case examples